IdkBemja/UrraHosting-Flask-template/README.md

 # Python Flask on urrahost.app / urrahost.cl

 This template helps you deploy a Python Flask application using Docker and environment variables managed by `.env`.
-The port and other settings are configured via `.env`, making it easy to adapt for urrahost.app or urrahost.cl.
+The port and other settings are configured via `.env`, making it easy to adapt for [https://www.urrahost.app](https://www.urrahost.app) or urrahost.cl.

 ## Project Structure
 ```